scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

     }

 In the current implementation the monitor is held throughout the lazy val initialization and released once the initialization block completes.
-All the versions proposed above release the monitor during the initialization block execution and re-acquire it back, so the code above could stall indefinitely.
+However, all the versions proposed above release the monitor during the initialization block execution and re-acquire it back, so the code above could stall indefinitely.

 Additionally, usage of `this` as synchronization point may disallow concurrent initialization of different lazy vals in the same object.
 Consider the example below: